 Sardinia Yacht Charter Guide

-A short hop away from the gorgeous northern coastline of Sardinia is the sensational Bonifacio.
+A short hop away from the gorgeous northern coastline of Sardinia is the sensational Bonifacio in southern Corsica.
 With its exotic cliff-top setting above layers of limestone carved by the strong straits winds, this place is a must see!
-The port is full of restaurants and bars, but you could also head up to the town itself for a more authentic experience.
+The port is full of restaurants and bars, but you could also head up to the town itself for a more traditional experience.

-With destinations such as Porto Cervo, the Cala di Volpe, Poltu Quatu, La Maddalena and Bonifacio to visit, a motor yacht is the perfect choice for your Sardinia yacht charter to hop from one place to the next with speed and style.
+With destinations such as Porto Cervo, the Cala di Volpe, Poltu Quatu, La Maddalena and Bonifacio to visit, a motor yacht is a perfect choice for your Sardinia yacht charter to hop from one place to the next with luxury, speed and style.
 Offering extensive exterior spaces, perfect for soaking up the Sardinia atmosphere, stunning scenery and sunshine, a luxury motor yacht is an excellent choice for your charter with friends and family next summer!

 The whole of Sardinia provides outstanding cruising lined with miles of pristine white beaches.
 North Sardinia is the most popular area packed with beautiful and diverse anchorages within a short sailing distance of each other.
-Spend your morning enjoying a short sail to your next destination and the afternoon soaking up the Mediterranean sun on the spacious deck!
+Spend your morning enjoying a short sail to your next destination and the afternoon swimming and soaking up the Mediterranean sun on the spacious deck!

-With no keel to worry about, a catamaran is the perfect choice for those wishing to anchor closer to the shore in the shallower waters of La Maddalena, a gorgeous spot for snorkelling and swimming.
-You also benefit from more stability, making it extremely comfortable overnight when there is a slight breeze.
+With no keel to worry about, a catamaran is a perfect choice for those wishing to anchor closer to the shore in the shallower waters of La Maddalena, a gorgeous spot for snorkelling and swimming.
+You also benefit from more space and stability, making it extremely comfortable overnight, even when there is a slight breeze.